RoySRose/Roy/pages/effective_java_3rd/ef3_chapter3.md

 Immutable classes has no need for providing a *clone* method.

-When creating a *clone* method, you must ensure that it does no harm to the original object. ch3.item13.ex3 shows problem when original objects are affected by the clones.
+When creating a *clone* method, you must ensure that it does no harm to the original object. package ch3.item13.ex3 shows problem when original objects are affected by the clones.
 ````java
  @Override
      public Stack clone() {